CSchoel/arbitrary-but-fixed/_posts/2020-10-23-modelica-lambda-function.md

 ---
 layout: post
-title:  "Emulating lambda expressions, and higher order functions in Modelica"
+title: Emulating lambda expressions, and higher order functions in Modelica
-description: >
-    Lambda expressions are a useful tool to customize a generic function by fixing some of the parameters with values from the current scope.
+description: 'Lambda expressions are a useful tool to customize a generic function by fixing some of the parameters with values from the current scope.
 In mathematical modeling, this can be extremely useful to define instances of generic fitting functions that can be reused instead of duplicating the function equation.
 This pattern is not directly supported in Modelica, but it can be emulated quite easily.

+  '
 date: 2020-10-07 20:33 +0100
 categories:
 - modelica
 - systems biology
 ---
 ## Lambda expressions help representing fitting functions

 Most mathematical models used in biology are fitted to experimental data by using generic fitting functions such as the exponential function or the [generalized logistic function](https://en.wikipedia.org/wiki/Generalised_logistic_function).